• Home

 Ignition and Fuel System

-I had diagnosed the issue of an erratic idle and replaced the throttle position sensor, idle air control valve and installed a spare 1987 (period correct) throttle body unit that I had rebuilt.
-I also replaced the spark plugs, spark plug wires, spark plug wire retainers, distributor cap, distributor rotor, ignition coil, positive crankcase ventilation (PCV) valve, PCV grommet and hose, air filters, windshield washer pump and all fan belts.
+I diagnosed the cause of the erratic idle and replaced the throttle position sensor and idle air control valve.
+Additionally, I sourced and installed a rebuilt, period-correct 1987 throttle body unit.
+Other maintenance and restoration tasks included replacing the spark plugs, spark plug wires, spark plug wire retainers, distributor cap, distributor rotor, ignition coil, positive crankcase ventilation (PCV) valve, PCV grommet and hose, air filters, windshield washer pump, and all fan belts.

 The Differential Upgrade